kkyian/aimodel/README.md

 # AIMode Chat App

-AIMode Chat App is a multi-modal chat application that uses advanced natural language processing models from Hugging Face to deliver engaging, context-aware conversations.
+AIModel Chat App is a multi-modal chat application that uses advanced natural language processing models from Hugging Face to deliver engaging, context-aware conversations.
 Built with Python and Tkinter, this app demonstrates how to integrate state-of-the-art conversational models (such as Blenderbot) into a user-friendly GUI.

 ## Features